SAP-samples/safety-at-work-mta/README.md

 This URL points to Safety @ Work back-office applications approuter (see next sections).

 ## Post-deployment checks
-Log into your SCP Cloud Foundry subaccount and navigate the `Applications` section of the target Space inside your Organization.
+Log into your BTP Cloud Foundry subaccount and navigate the `Applications` section of the target Space inside your Organization.
 As a result of a successful deployment, you should be able to see following apps:

 ![CF Space Applications](/documentation/images/08_space_applications.png)